A study of the effectiveness of instructional organizers when used in computer-based interactive video instruction

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Kenny, Richard Frederick, "A study of the effectiveness of instructional organizers when used in computer-based interactive video instruction" (1992).
 Teaching and Leadership - Dissertations.
-Paper 176.
+176.